-Southwest Florida Archaeological Society (SWFAS) December 2019
+Southwest Florida Archaeological Society (SWFAS) January 2020

 PRESIDENT’S CORNER by John Furey, M.A., RPA

-SWFAS 2019-2020 SCHEDULE
+SWFAS 2020 SCHEDULE

 The Society attracts speakers who are in the forefront of archaeological research.
 Programs include presentations by local authors, professors, experts, notables in archaeology and related fields, exploring the marvelous history of Southwest Florida.

-JANUARY (Wednesday the 15th) Location: IMAG, Ft.
+Date: February 19, 2020 Time: 7:00pm Location: IMAG, Ft.
 Myers, FL

-Date: March 18, 2020 Time: 7:00pm Location: IMAG, Ft.
-Myers, FL
+Date: March 18, 2020 Time: 7:00pm Location: IMAG, Ft, Myers, FL

-SPEAKER: Xenia Kyriakou, Florida Gulf Coast University, The Bioarchaeology of Monasticism: The Unruly Nuns of Cyprus
+Speaker: Xenia Kyriakou, Florida Gulf Coast University, The Bioarchaeology of Monasticism: The Unruly Nuns of Cyprus

 MAY 8, 9, 10 72nd FAS ANNUAL MEETING in Naples, Florida